couchbase/xdcrDiffer/README.md

 neil.huang@NeilsMacbookPro:~/go/src/github.com/couchbaselabs/xdcrDiffer$ ./runDiffer.sh -u Administrator -p password -h 127.0.0.1:9000 -r backupCluster -s beer-sample -t backupDumpster
 ```

+#### Preparing xdcrDiffer host for running differ
+While the differ can run on any machine that compiles the binary, one method of running the differ tool is to run on a non-KV couchbase node.
+It is also possible to create a small Couchbase node that has only a simple non-impacting service enabled (i.e. Backup), and rebalance in to the cluster for running the differ, which will not trigger vb movement.
+The node can then be removed once the differ has finished running.
+The runDiffer script above will then allow the differ to access metadata information to enable various features, including using secure connections, or collections.

 #### Tool binary
 The legacy method is to run the tool binary natively by using the options provided that can be found using "-h".
 Note that running the tool natively will bypass the `remote cluster reference` and `replication specification` retrieval from the source node's metakv.
+And that this legacy method does not support features that are introduced _after_ Couchbase Server 6.0.

 ```
 Usage of ./xdcrDiffer: